MikeChen012345/resume_builder/ReadMe.md

 Then, simply run the two programs using
 `python resume_improver.py` and `python resume_rater.py`.
 You will be asked to provide your resume and a job description of the job that you are applying for.
 You can also fill in the your resume in the variable `content` and your job description in the variable `theme` (only for `resume_rater.py`).

+The resume latex generator is also available via the commandline.
+After changing the parameters in `resume_latex_generator.py`, you can run the following command to generate the LaTeX file:

+`python latex_generator.py`

+_Note: the "Generate LaTeX file" feature is very unstable and may not work properly.
+Please use it with caution.
+You can retry or manually fix the syntax error in the generated .tex file and recompile using the "Compile resume PDF" feature._

 _Note: during the generation, the software may be stuck due to waiting for responses from the url.
 Please wait patiently._

 # Trouble Shooting